gapcoin-project/C-Utils/README.md

 Red Black Tree
 ---
-Implementation of an Red Black Tree, currently onley stores uint64 keys, but aditionaly void pointer could be added when nedded
+Implementation of an Red Black Tree, with uint64 keys and void pointer values

 Sort
 ---
-Implementation of an improofed version of Quicksort, using Inserionsort at a sepecific min Array length.
+Implementation of an improved version of Quicksort, using Inserionsort at a specific min Array length.

-Severial versions are privided:
+Several versions are provided:

   + Void-pointer based
   + Macro based (25% faster than void-pointer)
-  + Paralell-void-pointer based (only tested with two cores litle bit faster than void-pointer but with more corse it will sure be the fastest version)
+  + Parallel-void-pointer based (only tested with two cores little bit faster than void-pointer but with more corse it will sure be the fastest version)